SebKrantz/collapse/cran-comments.md

 This has to do with compiled files (.dll's).
 Pre-compilation, the size of all .R, .c, .cpp, .h, .man, .rda and .Rmd files together is about 2.4 Mb, of which 0.5 Mb is data (.rda).

-* checking S3 generic/method consistency ...
-NOTE
-  Found the following apparent S3 methods exported but not registered:
-    all.identical

-* checking Rd \usage sections ...
-NOTE
-  S3 methods shown with full name in documentation object 'small-helpers':
-    'all.identical'

-all.identical is not an S3 method.
-I used '.' to align with base functions like all.equal, all.vars, all.names etc., and all_identical already exists with different functionalities in 2 other CRAN packages.

-* checking pragmas in C/C++ headers and code ...
-NOTE Files which contain pragma(s) suppressing diagnostics:
-    'src/data.table_forder.c' 'src/data.table_subset.c'

-I am currently not using a Makevars to enable/compile openMP parallelism which could (but need not) be used by data.table's forder and subsetDT.
-The reason for not using openMP is that the package is compiled by Rcpp and one inevitably runs into this problem: https://stackoverflow.com/questions/54056594/cran-acceptable-way-of-linking-to-openmp-some-c-code-called-from-rcpp.
-Therefore I have disabled -Wunknown-pragmas warnings in data.table_forder.c and data.table_subset.c, which naturally occur when the package is compiled without openMP and with -Wall.
-I note that these warnings do not show up in R CMD check (so turning them on again would just remove this note), but they are very annoying running across the screen of the user installing the package.